Ross Sea Heritage Restoration Project

 Sharing Antarctic Heritage

-Our commitment to sharing this heritage is evident in our conservator’s painstaking efforts to recreate the exact setup of the huts as they were a century ago.
+Our commitment to sharing this heritage is evident in our conservator’s painstaking efforts to retain the absolute maximum historic material they can when working with the buildings and artefacts.
 Visitors describe stepping into these conserved spaces as traveling back in time.
 David Attenborough famously called them a “time warp without parallel.”
 This authenticity allows modern-day visitors to connect deeply with the experiences of early explorers.

 Encouraging Exploration